ElDuke717/python_fantastic_fortnite/notes-li-learning-python_essential_training.md

 Identity operators are used to compare the objects, not if they are equal, but if they are the same object, with the same memory location.
 They are is and is not.

+Note that you can multiply a string by a number to repeat it.
+E.g. 'hello' \* 3 will give you 'hellohellohello'.

 ## Control Flow

 The if statement